 Additionally, you can track items across multiple locations in real-time.
 You can easily import or export product data and do inventory counts.

 Naturally, all your invoices, sales, and purchase orders automatically reflect in your inventory.
 Picking, packing, and shipping are each done with one click, which saves you time.

 QuickBooks Enterprise also allows you to add and track non-inventory and service items.

 And since the software is suited for manufacturers, you can create BOMs to track the costs, and you can track assembled products better.

-With QuickBooks Enterprise, you can access all kinds of reports – sales by customer, product, and sales rep. You can also see inventory stock by item, valuation, assembly shortages, etc. The sheer number of reports is mind-blowing!
+With this inventory control software, you can access all kinds of reports – sales by customer, product, and sales rep. You can also see inventory stock by item, valuation, assembly shortages, etc. The sheer number of reports is mind-blowing!